 Professor Leonard Antinori comes to Molloy's Art Department after a long career as chairperson and faculty member of the nationally recognized Fine Arts Department at St. Francis Preparatory School in Queens, New York.

-Antinori has exhibited his Fine Arts drawings and paintings in various solo and group shows including the The International Center and the Ridge Street Gallery in Manhattan and the Front Street Gallery in Greenport, New York.
-He continues to do freelance illustration and graphic design with clients including The New York Daily News, Publisher's Weekly, McGraw-Hill Publications, The American Lawyer, The National Catholic Reporter, Dance Theater Workshop and Citibank/Citicorp, N.A.
+Leonard has exhibited his Fine Arts drawings, paintings and illustrations in various solo and group shows including the Armstrong Atlantic State University's National 2-D Competition (2013 Finalist), Del Mar College National Drawing and Small Sculpture Exhibition (2015), the Huntington Arts Council, the Freeport Memorial Library, the International Center and the Ridge Street Gallery in Manhattan and the Front Street Gallery in Greenport, New York.
+He continues to do freelance illustration and graphic design with clients including The New York Daily News, Publisher's Weekly, McGraw-Hill Publications, The Children's Orchestra Society, The Leukemia & Lymphoma Society/Team in Training, The American Lawyer, The National Catholic Reporter, Dance Theater Workshop and Citibank/Citicorp, N.A.

 M.F.A. in Visual Art - Vermont College, Union Institute and University